jonhoo/thesquareplanet.com/_drafts/instructors-guide-to-raft.md

-An important difference between our Paxos and Raft labs is that our Paxos labs were based on Paxos, the single-value consensus algorithm, not Multi-Paxos, which adds features such a single-round soft leader commits.
-The latter is quite often also referred to simply as Paxos.
+An important difference between our Paxos and Raft labs is that our Paxos labs were based on Paxos, the single-value consensus algorithm, not Multi-Paxos.
+The latter adds features such a single-round soft leader commits, and is also commonly referred to as just Paxos.

-The general idea when building a replicate state machine on top of Paxos is that you run multiple instances of Paxos consensus, where the messages for each instance is "tagged" with the index of that value in the global log.
-Multi-Paxos adds a number of optimizations on top of this, which adds a fair amount of complexity.
+The basic idea when building a replicate state machine on top of Paxos is that you run multiple instances of Paxos consensus.
+The messages for each instance are then "tagged" with the index in the global log they belong to.
+Multi-Paxos adds several optimizations on top of this, which also adds to the protocol's complexity.
 For 6.824, we decided the increased performance was not worth the added complexity for the purposes of teaching.
-Instead, we had the students design their own simple protocol for keeping a replicated log on top of Paxos, and from that, a replicate state machine.
+Instead, we had the students design their own simple protocol for keeping a replicated log on top of Paxos, and from that, a replicated state machine.

-Raft, in contrast to Paxos, provides a full protocol for building a distributed, consistent log, including a number of optimizations such as persistence, leader election, single-round agreement, and snapshotting.
-Raft is thus more similar to Multi-Paxos, both in terms of feature set, performance, and complexity, than to Paxos.
+In contrast, Raft provides a full protocol for building a distributed, consistent log, including a number of optimizations such as persistence, leader election, single-round agreement, and snapshotting.
+Raft is thus more similar to Multi-Paxos than Paxos, both in terms of feature set, performance, and complexity.
 Paxos consensus alone (i.e., not Multi-Paxos) is conceptually simpler than Raft.

 ### Implementing Raft

 The go-to guide for implementing Raft is Figure 2 of the extended Raft paper.
-At first, both you and the students might be tempted to treat Figure 2 as sort of an informal guide; you read it once, and then start coding up an implementation that follows roughly what it says to do.
+At first, both you and the students will be tempted to treat Figure 2 as an informal guide; you read it once, and then start coding up an implementation that follows roughly what it says to do.
 Doing this, you will quickly get up and running with a mostly working Raft implementation.
-However, Figure 2 is, in reality, closer to a formal specification, where every clause is a **MUST**, not a **SHOULD**.
+However, Figure 2 is, in reality, a formal specification, where every clause is a **MUST**, not a **SHOULD**.
 The Students' Guide to Raft goes into a great deal of depth about this.
 Failure to follow Figure 2 *to the letter* often leads to complex bugs, and errors in one part of the algorithm (e.g., snapshotting) can often adversely impact seemingly unrelated parts of the protocol (e.g., leader election).

-This is not, in and of itself, a problem.
-It is to be expected that a consensus algorithm specification is precise, and that if you don't follow it exactly, things break.
-However, the fact that Raft bakes in a number of optimizations into the consensus algorithm, means that there are many more things that can go wrong than for a "simple" RSM implementation on top of Paxos.
+In and of itself, this is not a problem.
+A consensus algorithm specification must necessarily be precise, and it is reasonable that things break if you don't follow it exactly.
+However, since Raft bakes in a number of optimizations into the consensus algorithm, there are many more things that can go wrong than for a "simple" RSM implementation on top of Paxos.

 If you want to assign a stripped-down, low-performance RSM to students